 The Main Islands

-In fourteen hundred and ninety two Columbus sailed the ocean blue… on his second voyage for the Spanish Crown, he discovered the British and US Virgin Islands.
+In 1492 Columbus sailed the ocean blue… on his second voyage for the Spanish Crown, he discovered the British and US Virgin Islands.
 Tortola, the largest island in the BVI was first coined “Santa Ana” by Columbus himself.
 Locals might disagree about this historic lore, but the name Tortola (Spanish for turtle dove) did not come to be until the British take over in 1672.
 The first recorded settlement of the Territory was by Arawak Indians who came from South America, in around 100 BC.
 Vernon Pickering places the date later, at around 200 AD, and suggests that the Arawak may have been preceded by the Ciboney Indians.
 They are thought to have settled in nearby St. Thomas as early as 300 BC.

 BVI tourism didn’t take hold until the 1960s when a few enterprising young fellows recognized an untapped gold mine.
 Virgin Gorda was central to this mission with the development of Rockefeller’s Little Dix Resort.
 Today Virgin Gorda is one of the BVI’s main tourist destinations highlighting geologic wonders like “The Baths” – a vast field of volcanic boulders which houses tidal pools, tunnels, grottos and arches.
 Ferry services and small airlines service the island.

-Not to Miss in Virgin Gorda: The historic Copper Mine, The Baths, Bitter End Yacht Club, Saba Rock
+Not to Miss on Virgin Gorda: The historic Copper Mine, The Baths, Saba Rock, Spanish Town, Leverick Bay and an Island tour.

 Jost Van Dyke

 Named after a pirate, Jost Van Dyke’s rugged scenery and folklore are sure to awaken your adventurous spirit.
 With about only 300 permanent residents, this tiny island is full of history, lore and secrets.
 Favored local cuisine includes barbecue, fresh fish and lobster.
 Don’t miss the Great Harbour party on Halloween and New Year’s Eve at Foxy’s Tamarind bar.
 Yachts from all over the world stop over to join the adventure and fun.

-Not to Miss in Jost Van Dyke: Great Harbour, try “The Painkiller” at the Soggy Dollar bar or swim in “the Bubbly Pool”.
+Not to Miss on Jost Van Dyke: Great Harbour, try “The Painkiller” at the Soggy Dollar bar or swim in “the Bubbly Pool”.

-Not to Miss in Anegada: Horseshoe Reef, Secluded Sandy beaches, Cow Wreck Beach, Nutmeg Point and the Conch Island.
+Not to Miss on Anegada: Horseshoe Reef, Secluded Sandy beaches, Cow Wreck Beach, Nutmeg Point and the Conch Island.